Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 In fact, those IFVs weren’t stopping for anything short of a missile and they got through the starport’s perimeter gate by simply ignoring it.
 Steel wire and galvanized aluminium poles were no obstacle to them whatsoever, nor were the luckless biodrones whose most effective contribution was to make the concrete treacherous and slippery.

 The heavy vehicles and their occupants made all the difference.
-With room to maneuver and agility in the mix, the Fang---whichever one it was---spread out and headed off the flanking biodrones.
+With room to maneuver and agility in the mix, the Fang - whichever one it was - spread out and headed off the flanking biodrones.

 No force could possibly stand up to a crossfire that brutal.
 Burned, crushed and badly depleted, the Hierarchy agent controlling that mob clearly decided to salvage what it could and the flayed remnants of the horde withdrew into the relative safety provided by the spaceport.
-Clearing that was going to be a priority in the near future, but the important work was done---Farthrow was secure.
+Clearing that was going to be a priority in the near future, but the important work was done - Farthrow was secure.

 The IFVs left crimson tyre tracks behind them as they circled around and pulled up around the Farthrow building, already dropping their rear hatches.
 Stonebacks piled out, most of them healthy, a few...not.